tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The way the viewer visualizes the scene content can be adjusted according to the task to perform.

-**Full Screen** mode can be entered to maximize the viewer to the monitor screen, hiding any interface window border.
+**Full Screen** mode can be entered to maximize the viewer to the monitor screen, hiding any interface panel border.
 This is available only on the Windows platform.

 Vector drawings, that can slow down the visualization performance when used in large amounts in a scene, can be visualized as raster drawings, faster to visualize, still preserving their vector nature, by using the **Visualize Vector As Raster** option.